With-Coding-Cat/project-in-bit-academy/한상근/Korean car plate generator/README.md

 Github:https://github.com/Usmankhujaev/KoreanCarPlateGenerator

-Here, I put the files with minor changes. (bug fix) And also I put ipython files to make augmentation that i wote.
+Here, I put the files with minor changes. (bug fix) And also I put ipython files to make augmentations that I wote.

+NOTICE:
+Before using this program, you need to make folders like './image/train/type1' to './image/train/type6'.